Morden Park (park): Morden Park House

 The park remains the grounds of the eighteenth-century Morden Park House, in the initial category of listed building Grade II which is used as a registry office, specialising in weddings, having also reception event-hire space for those married in religious or other venues.
 In 1945 the house and park were purchased by Merton and Morden Urban District Council.

 Access is from Epsom Road, Morden Lane and London Road.

-Abandoned formal pitches proposal

-In 2008, Merton Council proposed allowing Goals Soccer Centres to build seventeen football pitches of varying types, many of them floodlit, along with a clubhouse with a licensed bar on part of the park.
-Following public objections, Merton Council abandoned this plan the next year.